learn-co-curriculum/dsc-derivatives-intro/README.md

 ## Calculating the rate of change

 To calculate the miles per hour we can see where a person is at a given time, then wait an hour and to see how far he traveled.
 Or we can wait two hours and divide distance traveled by two.
 Generally, our technique is to divide number of miles traveled by the number of hours passed.
-In this specific example we'll imagine doing the following to calculate the speed at hour 1.
+In this specific example, we'll imagine doing the following to calculate the speed at hour 1.

-> * Start a stop watch after one hour and note the distance at that hour
+> * Start a stopwatch after one hour and note the distance at that hour
 > * Then, let one hour elapse and mark down the distance at that next hour.
 > * Finally, divide the difference in the distances by the elapsed time.